 Since 2010, the TWCF has given over 200 grants to projects in more than 40 countries across a broad range of areas.
-“Stories of Impact” focuses on twelve high profile projects around the globe, as well as a “Conversation” with Andrew Serazin, the President of TWCF.
+“Stories of Impact” focuses on high profile projects funded by TWCF around the globe, as well as a “Conversation” with Andrew Serazin, the President of TWCF.

 South Africa: Youth Radio Dialogues on Ubuntu, South AfricA